Shreeyak/cleargrasp/README.md

     python live_demo.py -c config/config.yaml
     ```

     This will open a new window displaying input image, input depth, intermediate outputs (surface normals, occlusion boundaries, mask), modified input depth and output depth.
 Expect around 1 FPS with an i7 7700K CPU and 1080ti GPU.
-The global optimization module is CPU bound and takes almost 1 sec per image at 256x144p resolution.
+The global optimization module is CPU bound and takes almost 1 sec per image at 256x144p resolution with CPU at 4.2GHz.

 ### 3. Training Code

-The folder `pytorch_networks` contains the code used to train the
+The folder `pytorch_networks/` contains the code used to train the
 surface normals, occlusion boundary and semantic segmentation models.

 - Go the to respective folder (eg: `pytorch_networks/surface_normals`) and create a local copy of the config file:
     ```bash
-    cp config/config.sample.yaml config/config.yaml
+    cp config/config.yaml.sample config/config.yaml
     ```

-- Edit the `config/config.yaml` file to fill in the paths to the dataset, select hyperparameter values, etc. All the parameters are explained in comments within the config file.
+- Edit the `config.yaml` file to fill in the paths to the dataset, select hyperparameter values, etc. All the parameters are explained in comments within the config file.
 - Start training:
     ```bash
-    python3 train.py -c config/config.yaml
+    python train.py -c config/config.yaml
     ```
 - Eval script can be run by:
     ```bash
-    python3 eval.py -c config/config.yaml
+    python eval.py -c config/config.yaml
     ```

 ### 4. Dataset Capture GUI